Table of Contents[Hide][Show]

 Thanks to ChatGPT, in just a few months, chatbots went from small obscure tools to a mainstream deployment across the Internet.
 Companies like Microsoft and Google invested billions into AI technology and will integrate generative AI into every element of their software products.

 Chatbot content is already causing problems for academics, educators, and editors.
-With AI-generated plagiarism and cheating on the rise, regular plagiarism detection tools may not be enough to spot the difference between human and bot generated content.
+With AI-generated plagiarism and cheating on the rise, regular plagiarism detection tools may not be enough.
+It’s becoming a lot harder to identify the difference between human and bot generated content.
+AI detection tools can help, but they are far from perfect.

 Leave a Reply